aljun-majo/mojoservices-wp/README.md

 Video Tutorial demo theme purpose only.
 - starter theme from _s
 - front-page demo only
-- custom post type
-- custom fields
-- display the slider using the front-page.php file
+- display the slider using the front-page.php template
 - demo for front-page, main page, or home page only
+- CPT-UI for custom post type
+- ACF for custom fields
+- Create custom post type for home page slider
+- Display the custom post type and fields in home page front-view using the front-page.php template